nelsonjchen/speedtest-rs/README.md

 1. There's some sharing stuff but this isn't bothered with for now.
 The `speedtest-cli`

 Note that some of these operations are different on one particular [Go version of the speedtest](https://github.com/traetox/speedtest/blob/master/speedtestdotnet/actions.go).
 In that version, tests are done to find an amount of data that can run for a default of 3 seconds.
 In particular, `speedtest-cli` tests with what Ookla calls the ["HTTP Legacy Fallback"](http://www.ookla.com/support/a84541858) for hosts that cannot establish a direct TCP connection.

-That's not done here for now so I guess maybe I'll modify the tool with an option to do both?